RodneyMM/wireframing/README.md

 ### Example from ALX Platform

-The wireframe provided at [ALX Wireframe Link](https://savanna.alxafrica.com/rltoken/HnTbrzrJX1IfPIxugo8Uvw) is an example of a **high-fidelity wireframe**.
+The wireframe provided at [here](https://savanna.alxafrica.com/rltoken/HnTbrzrJX1IfPIxugo8Uvw) is an example of a **high-fidelity wireframe**.
 It includes detailed layout, content, and interface elements that closely resemble the final product.

 ---